penguintutor/neopixel-gui/docs/userguide.md

 The screen is split into a number of areas, relating to different aspects of the LEDs.
 Most changes will not take effect until the Apply button is pressed, which allows you to set the LEDs using the various settings first.

 There is space for 12 buttons which are used to select the light sequence to display.
-This can be augmented by additional tabs which appear if there are more than 12 sequences available (whichi includes the default configuration).
+This can be augmented by additional tabs which appear if there are more than 12 sequences available (which includes the default configuration).
 There is a speed controller bar which is used to vary the delay between each step in the LED sequence and the ability to choose between a selection of up to ten colours for output sequence.
 These values can be changed through the screen and then the change is applied by using the Apply button.
 The way that the settings are interpretted are based upon the individual sequence chosen.

 There is also a settings option on the menu which allows changes to the RGB LED driver settings.
 Most changes to the settings can be made dynamically, although it may be neccessary to restart the application during certain conditions.